 2. Does depression make it hard to study?

 For some people, depression can make it difficult to focus on anything.
-If you’re feeling overwhelmed and like you can’t handle things on your own, don’t be afraid to ask for help from friends or family members!
+If you’re feeling overwhelmed and like you can’t handle things alone, don’t be afraid to ask for help from friends or family!

 3. Is the loss of focus a symptom of depression?

-If you’re feeling overwhelmed and like you can’t concentrate on anything, it might be time to seek professional help.
+If you’re feeling overwhelmed and can’t concentrate on anything, it might be time to seek professional help.